dutrow/dutrowMarket/README.txt

 	b.
 Design your JMS Message.
 You can use any JMS Type and JMS/custom properties you wish. dutrow.sales.ejb.SalesHelperEJB.java - dutrowSalesEJB/src/main/java
 			void dutrow.sales.ejb.SalesHelperEJB.publishAuctionItem(Session session, AuctionItem item, String jmsType) throws JMSException{...}
-			done: I implemented v1 with a MapMessage, but now am using an ObjectMessage
+			done: I implemented v1 with a MapMessage, but now am using an ObjectMessage -- the DTOs wont deserialize in the dutrowSalesImpl
+			-- because they are only available in the EJB layer or through the ejb-client jar but that's okay since the Subscriber is allowed to be simple.

 		However, you need to account for the fact that subscribers will be filtering on such things as the category or state of an auction.
 			done: the message has a "category" string property and "open" boolean property

 	c.
 Have your eSales EJBs publish JMS Messages to the topic when the Auction changes state (created, bid, close). dutrow.sales.ejb.SellerMgmtEJB
-				createAuction -> "forSale"
+				createAuction -> "forSale" (object payload: AuctionDTO)

-			TODO:: BID UPDATES AND STUFF
+			dutrow.sales.ejb.BuyerMgmtEJB
+				placeBid -> "bid" (object payload: BidDTO)

 			dutrow.sales.ejb.SalesHelperEJB::
-				checkAuction -> "saleUpdate"
+				checkAuction -> "saleUpdate" (object payload: AuctionDTO)
-				closeBidding -> "closed"
+				closeBidding -> "closed" (object payload: AuctionDTO)
-				sellItem -> "sold"
+				sellItem -> "sold" (object payload: AuctionDTO)

 8. Add a Java SE JMS subscriber to consume events about Auctions pertaining to a specific category.